 1. Fenugreek Tea

 Soak a teaspoon of fenugreek seeds in a cup of water overnight.
-The next morning boil that water until it reduces a little, strain and drink the fenugreek tea/decoction warm.
+The next morning boil that water until it reduces a little, strain and drinks the fenugreek tea/decoction warm.

 2. Sesame Seeds Laddu